 800,000 people were evacuated following a televised warning by the president.
 Many people found refuge in a stadium in Tacloban.
 However, many people died when it was flooded.
 The government provided essential equipment and medical supplies.
 To reduce looting, a curfew was introduced 2 days after the typhoon.

 Once the main airport was reopened three days later, emergency aid arrived.
 Power was restored in some regions after a week.
 Within 2 weeks, one million food packs and 250,000 litres of water were distributed.

 Over $1.5 billion of foreign aid was pledged.
 Thirty-three countries and international organisations promised help, with rescue operations and an estimated US $ 88.871 million.

 Typhoon Haiyan relief effort

 What were the long-term responses?

 Build Back Better is the government’s response to the typhoon.
-Launched in 2014 its intention was to upgrade buildings that were damaged and destroyed to protect them from future disasters.
-They have also set up a no-build zone along the coast in Eastern Visayas, a new storm surge warning system has been developed and mangroves have been replanted to absorb future storm surges.
+Launched in 2014, it intended to upgrade damaged buildings to protect them from future disasters.
+They have also set up a no-build zone along the coast in Eastern Visayas, a new storm surge warning system has been developed, and mangroves have been replanted to absorb future storm surges.